 About 95 percent of the ethanol produced in the U.S. is made from corn.
 Today, 97% of gasoline sold in America has ethanol in it.
 Henry Ford’s first car ran on 100% ethanol!

-What I Learned from our Q&A with a Nutrition Expert
+What We Learned from our Q&A with a Nutrition Expert

 One main take-away got from Dr. MacDonald is that we don’t need to be afraid of food, that conventional food is just as safe as organic.